Jayden-RM/Glass_Displacement/docs/ENVIRONMENT_SETUP.md

 ## 6. Request Repository Access

-Send a Slack message to the repository maintainer (currently Sean) requesting access to the desired repository.
+Send a Slack message to the repository maintainer (currently Jayden: GitHub username: jaydenig) requesting access to the desired repository.

 ---